Capitalism swims like a shark. And upon the shark’s fin, an exciting prospect is dancing: commons-based peer production.

 This is the prospect we’ve been trying to understand for the last decade.
-In the next two years, we aim to ground our ideas for a commons transition on stronger empirical evidence.
+In the next five years, we aim to ground our ideas for a commons transition on stronger empirical evidence.

 The main questions we’ll try to answer, which make for four different projects, follow:

-- First, the Phygital project seeks to understand how globally designed products could change how we work, produce and consume as well as to study the sustainability potential of a commons-based mode of production.
+- First, the DGML (design global, manufacture local) project seeks to understand how globally designed products could change how we work, produce and consume as well as to study the sustainability potential of a commons-based mode of production.

 - Second, Transvestment attempts to figure out how commoners can become economically sustainable.